 All children, in Nursery and Reception, are provided with a healthy snack each day as well as being given the choice of a drink - milk and water.
 They have access to water at all times.
-School dinners are provided for free for all children in Reception and menus are sent out weekly for parents to see and choose from.
-Nursery children are required to provide a packed lunch from home.
-We also promote tooth brushing and all Nursery children have the opportunity to become part of our Tooth Brushing Club which is ran by Nursery staff who have trained with the Brighter Smiles Team.
-All reception children are given the opportunity for have a fluoride varnish applied to their teeth and engaged in educational visits from Brighter Smiles.
+School dinners are provided free of charge for all children in Reception and menus are sent out weekly for parents to see and choose from.
+Nursery children are welcome to bring a packed lunch or, parents can order a school dinner via parent pay.
+We also promote tooth brushing and all Nursery and Reception children have the opportunity to become part of our Tooth Brushing Club which is ran by school staff who have trained with the Big Brush Club.